-A personal Umbrella Insurance policy (as opposed to a business umbrella policy) - covers excess liability beyond the underlying insurance policies - such as home, auots, rvs, boats, atvs, etc. It typically will increase the coverage to worldwide coverage and may broaden other definitions of coverage depending on the insurance carrier.
+A personal Umbrella Insurance policy (as opposed to a business umbrella policy) - covers excess liability beyond the underlying insurance policies - such as home, autos, RVs, boats, ATVs, etc. It typically will increase the coverage to worldwide coverage and may broaden other definitions of coverage depending on the insurance carrier.

-An umbrella insurance policy does not cover injuries to the policyholder or damage to their property.
-Personal umbrella insurance also will not cover intentional acts, criminal behavior, damage caused while the policyholder is performing business activities, or damage from certain dogs or vehicle types.
+An umbrella insurance policy does not cover your own injuries or damages to your own home, car or property.
+Personal umbrella insurance also will not cover intentional acts, criminal behavior, damage caused while you’re performing business activities, or damage from certain dogs or vehicle types.
 If you need umbrella insurance for business purposes, you can purchase a commercial umbrella policy.… read full answer

 What Umbrella Insurance Does Not Cover